mahavedalla/mahavedalla/docs/questions/matapitar/did-the-buddha-value-the-relationship-between-child-and-mother-and-father.md

-# Did the Buddha value the relationship between child and mother and father?
+Question: Did the Buddha value the relationship between child and mother and father?
 Answer in Brief: -
  Category: Mātāpitar
 Sutta References: DN 31; AN 2.33